Sustainable3DCities/Direct_Sun_Hours/README.md

 <br>

 ## Workflow:
-The process depicted in this workflow computes the mean & median Daylight Factor values over a grid of points (0.2m resolution) placed 0.8m above the floor area of a living room on different floors.
-The aforementioned process also calculates the min and max DF-values of a room along with the % of the floor area that complies to the daylight requirement stated in the [Swedish legislation (DF > 1%)](https://www.boverket.se/globalassets/publikationer/dokument/2019/bbr-2011-6-tom-2018-4-english-2.pdf).
-This implementation considers the effect of including or excluding building facade geometries (e.g. balconies, balcony railings, etc.) that may obstruct daylight access in densily built urban environments.
+The process depicted in this workflow computes the Direct Sun Hour values calculated for March 21st (0.5 min temporal resolution) over a grid of points (0.1m resolution) placed over every window in the target buildings (see figure in *Input data* section). .
 Finally, this implementation also takes into consideration how using different building facade materials and colours affects daylight access.

 <br>